avniproject/avni-client/docs/PrivacyPolicy.md

 **How do we use your information?**

-The information provided to us by you about your customers is used for research purpose by the organisation to whom you work for.
-OpenCHS doesn't use this information.
+The information provided to us by you about your customers is used for research purpose by the organisation for whom you work for.
+Avni doesn't use this information.
 The information collected about you is used by your organisation members to understand your work load.

 **How do we protect your information?**